Labrosvel/Deep-Learning-with-Keras-and-Tensorflow/README.md

 - TensorFlow for Sequential Data
 - Lab3b: Implementing Transformers for Text Generation

-## Module4: Unsupervised Learning and Generative Models in Keras
+## Module 4: Unsupervised Learning and Generative Models in Keras
  - Introduction to Unsupervised Learning in Keras
  - Building Autoencoders in Keras
  - Lab4a: Building Autoencoders